Yoepan/Advanced-Clan-System-Basic-Skript/README.md

 **Performance:** 100% lag-free.
 Uses low-impact metadata tracking.

 *(Loved this Free version?
-Upgrade your server with 10-Level Perks, Weekly Economy Events, Global Buffs, and a Personal Progression Shop by purchasing the **Ultimate Clan System Premium** today!)*
+Upgrade your server with 10-Level Perks, Weekly Economy Events, Global Buffs, and a Personal Progression Shop by purchasing the **Advanced Clan System Premium** today!)*